From Sales to Marketing: Nicole Penland's First 100 Days as Demand Gen Director

-Nicole Penland is an award-winning marketer with a deep passion for sales.
+Nicole Penland started in sales, moved into marketing on the strength of a campaign idea she pitched directly to a senior VP, and recently finished her first 100 days as Director of Demand Generation at Reciprocity.
 She recently completed her first 100 days as Director of Demand Generation at Reciprocity, a San Francisco-based SaaS firm providing risk and compliance solutions to organizations of all sizes.

 Previously, while in sales at Symantec, her successful “Campaign in a Box” ideas earned recognition and generated enough sales leads to significantly boost the revenue pipeline.
-Nicole’s lateral shift from insider sales to marketing was inspired by a problem she identified.
+A problem she identified inspired Nicole's lateral shift from insider sales to marketing.

 She decided to address the problem herself, pitched her ideas to the senior VP, who gave her the lead marketing role.